Prototypes 04: Agata Siniarska. (Land)Slip

 The exhibition is a kind of an other archive (as proposed in her text by Agata Siniarska) – an archive of the material qualities of artworks that preserve traces of the artist’s work.
 Do Alina Szapocznikow’s sculptures, so often composed of casts of her legs or belly, constitute an archive of her body?
 Are not Jadwiga Maziarska’s collages an archive of the liveliness of her visual imagination, with her sketches exploring and breaking down the patterns of perception and the very materiality of forms, textures, phenomena, and relationships?
 Are Maria Jarema’s mono- types not an archive of tensions of forms and shapes that can be related to the nervous system of a living organism?
 The archive, understood in this way, is in itself a living, pulsating organism, whose sole purpose is to enter into relationships with other organisms, and the only principle of acting, continuous change.
 Within the framework of the exhibition, the archive is the space and time, the past and the future, meeting in the process of sensory feeling and imagining our shared present.

 Together with Justyna Stasiowska, Agata Siniarska created a sonic landscape for the exhibition and anchored it in the materiality of works of art and in invisible processes of decay that they undergo.
 In a way, it provides a continuous interface with the phantom-like presence of the artist and echoes the performance that she will show only several times during the exhibition.
 This is what the (Land)slip is for us.
 The exhibition as a story capable to encapsulate multiple parallel narratives and contradictory emotions, capacious and non-hierarchical.
 When the worlds are slipping, when they gradually disappear, we need a new type of story.
-If it is not for female and male artists, who else could tell these new stories linked with the difficult art of survival on our destroyed planet?
+If it is not for artists, who else could tell these new stories linked with the difficult art of survival on our destroyed planet?

 Katarzyna Słoboda, curator